n00242958/awd_ca1/README.md

 The second week was spent getting up to speed on the creation of models and their surrounding logic.
-In the labs, we created a model for different species of plants and displayed a list of them all using HTML Blade templates.
+In the labs, we created a model for different species of plants and displayed a list of them all using HTML blade templates.

 We also started our projects this week.
 I chose to create an app for movie rentals in the vein of old DVD rental shops.
 I chose this